sergzdr/osticket-prereqs/README.md

 <p>
 14.)
 In our "osTIcket-Installation-Files" folder -> open "HeidiSQL_12.3.0.6589_Setup" -> Accept the agreement -> Next (x4) -> Install

-    - Note: The use of "root" for the username & password is solely for lab purposes
+    - Note: The use of "root" for the username & password is solely for lab purposes.
           - This is NOT a good idea to do in the real world!
 God Bless <3

   - In HeidiSQL, click +New -> enter Username & Password